Before you start...

 How much you can save will depend on what system you use now, as well as what you are replacing it with.
 Your savings will be affected by:

-These are the savings you might make every year when replacing an existing heating system in an average three-bedroom semi-detached home with a typical ASHP installation and a good installation:
+These are the savings you might make every year when replacing an existing heating system in an average four-bedroom detached home with an average ASHP installation:

-A negative number means it could cost you more to run the heat pump than the system you are replacing.
-We've assumed average boiler efficiency for each fuel type; heat pumps produce more energy (as heat) than they use (as electricity), so their efficiency is more than 100%.
+We've assumed different boiler efficiencies for each fuel type; heat pumps produce more energy (as heat) than they use (as electricity), so their efficiency is more than 100%.
 Find out more about how we made these calculations.

 Heat pump systems typically come with a 10 year warranty.
 You can expect them to operate for 20 years or more, however they do require regular scheduled maintenance.
 A yearly check by you and a more detailed check by a professional installer every 3-5 years should be sufficient.
 The installer should leave written details of any maintenance checks you should undertake to ensure everything is working properly.
 Consult with your supplier for exact maintenance requirements before you commit to installing a heat pump.